Dr Xander van der Burgt

 I study the flora of higher-rainfall areas in West and Central Africa.
 I have worked at the Kew Herbarium since 2006.
 Over the past 25 years, I have accomplished about 50 expeditions, to Cameroon, Guinea, Sierra Leone, and other African countries.
 I lead botanical expeditions to remote areas, national parks, and areas where development is proposed.
 I train local botanists and seed collectors on how to find rare plant species, collect herbarium samples, and how to make seed collections.
 I am especially interested in tree species; having newly described 14 tree species which I discovered and collected myself in the rain forests of Africa.

 - MSc in Forest Conservation, Wageningen University, Netherlands, 1994

-Burgt, X.M van der, Mackinder, B.A., Wieringa, J.J. & Estrella, M. de la (2015)
+Burgt, X.M van der, Mackinder, B.A., Wieringa, J.J. & Estrella, M. de la (2015).

-The Gilbertiodendron ogoouense species complex (Leguminosae – Caesalpinioideae), Central Africa
+The Gilbertiodendron ogoouense species complex (Leguminosae – Caesalpinioideae), Central Africa.

-Kew Bulletin 70: 29; 42 pp
+Kew Bulletin 70: 29.

-Tropical Important Plant Areas (TIPAs): Cameroon
+Tropical Important Plant Areas (TIPAs) in Cameroon

 Identifying and promoting the long-term conservation and sustainable management of Cameroon’s most important sites for plant diversity.